greg-raven/grus/_posts/2015-08-04-an-op-ed-from-the-hill-you-may-have-missed.md

 ---
-title: 'An Op-Ed from The Hill you may have missed'
+title: "An Op-Ed from The Hill you may have missed"
 layout: post
 categories:
 - Letters